 Xicong Li (extending the effective VLC system bandwidth using equalizers (Ph.D. student of Northumbria University, supervisor prof. Ghasemlooy, co-supervisor prof. Zvanovec)).

-Redwan Ahmad (microstructured optical fibers).
+Redwan Ahmad (microstructured optical fibres).

 Xicong Li — Northumbria University 2020